 “As a Mother’s Day gift my dog was taken to a groomer,” she said.
 “When we picked her up four hours later, she was still groggy from being drugged.
 From that day forward I decided we would groom all of our own, our rescues and transports.
-Before you know it everyone wanted us to do theirs.”
+Before you know it everyone wanted me to do theirs.”

-They offer grooming services — head to tail, for most animals.
+Spiffy Pets offer grooming services — head to tail, for most animals.
 They have even performed a pedicure on a guinea pig.
 Each animal is bathed, dried, brushed, trimmed or shaved, as needed, and given an official Spiffy Pets bandana to wear.

 “We don’t use cage dryers either, because animals can overheat.
 We just try to make it an all-around pleasant experience for them," Borcherts-Surratt said.